aaryajoshi56/session-4/eats/README.md

 2. Display the menu for the selected restaurant
 3. Let users order multiple items with quantities
 4. Calculate the subtotal for all ordered items
-5. Add appropriate delivery fee based on distance
-6. Calculate tax (8% of subtotal)
+5. Calculate tax (8% of subtotal)
-7. Calculate final total and split bill among specified number of people
+6. Calculate final total and split bill among specified number of people

 ## Getting Started

-1. Download the starter code provided (food_delivery_starter.py)
+1. Download the starter code provided (hult_eats_start.py)
 2. Read through the existing code and comments
 3. Look for `TODO` comments that indicate where you need to add code
 4. Test your program after implementing each section